codecurious-bln/elixir_snake/GUIDES.md

 Material for building the workshop tutorial.

 ## Concepts

-### Elxir Basics
+### Elixir Basics

 We need to explain some Elixir basics like the data structures we use.
 We should have a look at the [Elixir Girls Elixir Beginners Guide](https://elixirgirls.com/guides/elixir-beginners-guide.html) for this.

 A first collection things we need to explain (very incomplete):